itziklerner-pag/claude-code-agents/testing/tool-evaluator.md

 - Must have path to production
 - Should enable viral features
 - Must be cost-effective at scale
+- Should integrate with existing tool portfolio
+- Must not introduce vendor lock-in risks
+- Should support team skill development
+- Must have clear migration and scaling paths

 **Testing Methodology**:
 1. **Day 1**: Basic setup and hello world